 Difficulty swallowing (dysphagia) is the medical term used when a person has difficulty eating, drinking or swallowing.
 Trouble swallowing may come from an obstruction in the throat or medical conditions that cause dysphagia such as:

-- Conditions that affect the nervous system such as a stroke, head injury, dementia, Parkinson’s Disease, Motor Neuron Disease
+- Conditions that affect the nervous system such as a stroke, head injury, dementia, Parkinson’s Disease, Motor Neurone Disease

 - Cancer – such as mouth cancer or oesophageal cancer

 - Gastro-oesophageal reflux disease (GORD) – where stomach acid leaks back up into the oesophagus.